-Today’s systems are convenient—but they come with some precautions.
+Today’s systems are convenient — but some may come with a few drawbacks.
 Here’s what you should know before starting your car.

 For many drivers today, starting their car is simply a matter of pushing a button.
-Keyless ignition is currently offered on more than 70 percent of new vehicles.
+Keyless ignition is currently offered on many new vehicles.